 “If you can converse in the local language – make sure you do!
 In some destinations such as Tenerife and Delhi, there’s a locals rate in the shops and a tourists rate.
 Sometimes just by speaking the local language when you go into the shop, they charge you the local rate.” – @BudgetTraveller

 If you’re able to, work!
-Some countries (like New Zealand) can issue a working holiday visa, which will allow you to work certain types of jobs for a limited time.
+Some countries (like Australia) can issue a working holiday visa, which will allow you to work certain types of jobs for a limited time.
 If your passport or visa allows, earn that cash!

 Plan now to be on a phone provider that provides a travel friendly service.
 This isn’t always possible, but the UK’s 3 Mobile for example offers free international roaming in certain countries.
 Check traveller forums and facebook pages for the best country by country phone tips.
 No brainer.